Faryalaurooj/Tracking-with-YOLOv8/README.md

 strongsort = 23.0ms
 bytetrack = 1.2ms

-so oscort is FASTEST and bytetrack is second FAST tracker found so far.
+So oscort is FASTEST and bytetrack is second FAST tracker found so far.